 I’ve been asked a few times about my streaming setup, so I figured I’d document it a bit.
 As an overview, I stream from Windows 10 via BootCamp on a 2013 iMac with a Intel Core i5-4570 3.20GHz processor and 8GB of RAM.
-I capture my consoles via S-Video (except for my NES, which is standard composite) using an IO-Data GV-USB2 capture device, and I split the consoles to the capture and the TV via a Radio Shack 15-314 5-in/2-out Auto-Sensing A/V switch (these are easy to find on Amazon or eBay).
-The switch converts the NES to S-Video.
+I use OBS Studio to stream.
+My timers run in LiveSplit.
+I have an Elgato HD60 for HDMI capture and an IO-Data GV-USB2 capture device for S-Video and Composite capture.
+I utilize a FrameMeister Mini XRGB to upscale S-Video and Composite and convert them to HDMI.
+I split the S-Video and Composite consoles to the FrameMeister and the GV-USB2 via a Radio Shack 15-314 5-in/2-out Auto-Sensing A/V switch (more on why I do this later.)
+The A/V switch converts Composite to S-Video.
 For audio, I use an M-Audio M-TRACK II USB audio interface, an Audio-Technica AT-2020 cardioid condenser microphone, and ATH-M30X studio monitors.
-The setup looks a bit like this:
+I play on a 720p LCD screen.

 The M-Audio MTRACK II audio interface allows for a studio microphone to be plugged in.
 For most streamers, a simpler setup such as a Blue Yeti, but since I also record music, the full audio interface is a requirement.
 I use input 2 for the AT-2020 microphone, and input 1 for line-in audio such as music from my iPhone, or my guitar during music streams.
 It allows me to mix what I hear in my ear, blending the input from the mic and/or phone with the audio from the capture card, or removing the capture card audio altogether if all I want is music.